SAP/spartacus-docs/_pages/dev/b2b/organization.md

   provideConfig(myTableConfig)
 ],
 ```
+## Core

+Structure:
+In simplify we store everything related to organization in entities and lists of ID separately.

+Exceptions:
+- We avoid cleaning users list when we assign / unassign an approver for user
+- We have missing id while creation of user and address, so there are some routing redirections applied directly in effects.

 ## Homepage

 Organization homepage is a place containing set of links which user can use to navigate through all specific my company functionalities.